westei/stanbol-stanfordnlp/README.md

 When adding support for a new language (lets say you do have POS and NER models for Spanish) you need to create a `es.properties` file and configure the language as described on the [CoreNLP](http://www-nlp.stanford.edu/software/corenlp.shtml) webpage.

+__Using parse and dcoref annotators__: If you want to use these annotators in the configuration, when starting the server you must use the -Xmg3g memory setting.
+The two annotators are supported at the moment only on the english server.

 License(s):
 -----------